Ecenys/Cbor2Json/README.md

 # JSON-CBOR Converter with GUI using PyQt5

 This desktop application allows for bidirectional conversion of data between JSON and CBOR formats using a graphical user interface developed with PyQt5.
+The interface is inspired by the one found on cbor.me.

 ## System Requirements
 - Python 3.x